duckida/picow-lightswitches/switch-1servo/README.md

 - Optionally, a button can be added on GPIO 14 to toggle on and off the lights!

 ### Home Assistant integration:
 The light switch is configured as a command line switch in Home Assistant.
+Change the IP to match your Pico W.

 You will need to add the following to your `configuration.yaml`:
 ```yaml